-I am a doctoral candidate in the Department of Philosophy and a 2019 Civitas Dei Fellow.
+I am a doctoral candidate in the Department of Philosophy.
 I specialize in Normative Ethics and Social and Political Philosophy, with a focus on theoretical difficulties concerning the morality of creating people.
 In my dissertation, I apply ideas from classical Thomism to the non-identity problem.

 2020 - Graduate Prize for “On a Supposed Duty Not to Create Deficient Lives (That Are Worth Living),” awarded by the NYU Center for Bioethics